 • A person must be appointed as the personal representative for the estate of the deceased

 There are various situations that can lead to a wrongful death claim.
-Violent crimes, constant exposure to hazardous conditions at work, a car accident, or medical malpractice can result in personal injury and ultimately, wrongful death.
+Violent crimes, constant exposure to hazardous conditions at work, a car accident can result in personal injury and ultimately, wrongful death.

 Who can file a wrongful death lawsuit?

 The personal representative of the estate of the deceased individual can file a wrongful death claim on behalf of the surviving family members.
 The lawsuit can also be filed on behalf of the deceased’s estate.

 Other people can file a wrongful death lawsuit in some states.
 If the deceased person was married, their spouse could file.
 However, if the person who died was a minor child, a parent or legal guardian can file a wrongful death suit.
 In the case of a single adult dying as a result of negligence that leads to wrongful death, surviving family members like a sibling, aunt, uncle, or grandparent can file a lawsuit.